+Discuss the use of private cars and how short, local journeys contribute considerably to carbon emissions and air pollution.
 How can you encourage the school and wider community to change the type of transport they use, to walk short journeys instead of driving and to shop locally rather than driving out of town?

-Support the children to record their ideas about sustainable travel using a mind map - think about health benefits of physical exercise and better air quality, environmental benefits of less fossil fuels being burned so less carbon emissions, safer roads for children travelling to school, financial benefits for families not using the car.
+Ask the children to record their ideas about sustainable travel using a mindmap - think about health benefits of physical exercise and better air quality, environmental benefits of less fossil fuels being burned so less carbon emissions, safer roads for children travelling to school, financial benefits for families not using the car and so on.